BlueMelon Interviews 5 Marketers about B2B Immersion in the Metaverse

 4. Establish your virtual venue

 “You shouldn’t be able to open a store just because you’ve gone digital.
 A virtual 3D store, museum, or island can help you develop a Metaverse presence and form deep emotional bonds with your customers.
 Tours, virtual try-on or try-outs, and interactive 3D product exhibitions are also options.
 Sentosa Development Corporation included Singapore’s State of Fun into Animal Crossing, while Fila created its shop within the game.
 Meanwhile, the web-based tailgate experience from General Mills received over 500,000 impressions across conventional and social media channels.”

 5. Product testing & feasibility in the Metaverse

 Sam Browne – CEO at HARO SEO

 “The Metaverse is an accurately produced virtual environment where individuals may buy, work, play, and connect socially with other people.
 It virtually duplicates how individuals may participate in things they desire to perform together in real life.
 Because it enables a digital existence with riches, it may have an impact on small company owners’ lives—from growing transactions and interactions to money and service reciprocation.
 Finally, it can act as a communal virtual shared experience, allowing small company owners to test and create feasibility for new products or offerings in the Metaverse.”

-So there you have it, a digital dive into the Metaverse.
+So there you have it, how B2B marketers can engage in the Metaverse.
 Are you ready to start your Web3 journey?
 Share some more tips with us in the comments below.

 Learn more about B2B Content Marketing with BlueMelon.